mtj0928/nest/README.md

 If the value is not set, uses `GH_TOKEN` instead if available.

 ## Why is the name `nest`?
-A nest is place where Swift birds store their crafts.
+A nest is place where Swift birds store their crafts🪺